xamarin/Monkey.BluetoothLE/Project Walkthroughs/BLE Remote Controlled Robot/AssembleChassis/Readme.md

 ## Step 7: Put Double-Sided Tape on the Netduino and Battery Pack

 This will allow you to attach them to the chassis plate.
-You may wnat to put two layers of tape (as shown) to the Netduino to help route the battery pack wires under it later:
+You may want to put two layers of tape (as shown) to the Netduino to help route the battery pack wires under it later:

 ![](Images/Chassis_14.jpg)